Health Care

 At ECHO Vietnam, Dr. Nhung now works daily with another female ECHO leader, Lan Nguyen.

-In 2014, Nguyen, a public health expert, had traveled back to Vietnam after learning about Project ECHO in the United States.
+In 2014, Nguyen, a public health expert, traveled back to Vietnam after learning about Project ECHO in the United States.
 At a time when the country was facing rampant multi-drug-resistant tuberculosis, Nguyen helped establish Vietnam’s first ECHO programs for tuberculosis care, which led to Project ECHO’s partnership with Vietnam’s Ministry of Health.

 Nguyen (middle, right) facilitates a Partner Launch Training focused on cancer at the Hanoi Oncology Hospital.
+Photo Credit: Hanh Pham, Vietnam Children’s Hospital, July 2024

 Dr. Nhung sees all of this as connected.
 “As one of the few women in a leadership position within the hospital system, and promoting ECHO, I serve as a role model,” says Nhung.
 “I have the opportunity to mentor and support other women in the health care field, helping them navigate their careers and overcoming challenges that they may face.”